LukePappa/Ourism/text.md

 This is you.
 You transcend, ground, and are immediate reality.
-Recognizing this brings perfect fulfillment.